Government agency: United Kingdom

-Agencies in the United Kingdom are either executive agencies answerable to government ministers or non-departmental public bodies answerable directly to one of the parliaments or devolved assemblies of the United Kingdom.
+Agencies in the United Kingdom are either executive agencies answerable to government ministers or non-departmental public bodies answerable directly to parliament or the devolved assemblies of the United Kingdom.
 They are also commonly known as Quangos.

-Agencies can be created by enabling legislation by the Parliament of the United Kingdom, Scottish Parliament or the National Assembly for Wales.
+Agencies can be created by enabling legislation by the Parliament of the United Kingdom, Scottish Parliament or the Welsh Parliament.

-Agencies in England usually answer to Westminster or the British Government.
-In Scotland, they usually answer to the Scottish Government or the Scottish Parliament and in Wales to the National Assembly for Wales.

-Some have remits that cover the entire UK and these organizations are funded by and answer to the British Government.

 United States

 The Congress and President of the United States delegate specific authority to government agencies to regulate the complex facets of the modern American federal state.
 Also, most of the 50 U.S. states have created similar government agencies.
-Each of the 50 states' governments is similar to the national government with all but one having a bicameral legislature.
+Each state government is similar to the national government, with all but one having a bicameral legislature.

 The term "government agency" or "administrative agency" usually applies to one of the independent agencies of the United States government, which exercise some degree of independence from the President's control.
 Although the heads of independent agencies are often appointed by the government, they can usually be removed only for cause.
 The heads of independent agencies work together in groups, such as a commission, board or council.
-Independent agencies often function as miniature versions of the tripartite federal government with the authority to legislate (through the issuing, or "promulgation" of regulations), to adjudicate disputes, and to enforce agency regulations (through enforcement personnel).
+Independent agencies often function as miniature versions of the tripartite federal government with the authority to legislate (through the issuing or promulgation of regulations), to adjudicate disputes, and to enforce agency regulations.
 Examples of independent agencies include the Federal Communications Commission (FCC), Federal Reserve Board, U.S. Securities and Exchange Commission (SEC), the National Labor Relations Board (NLRB) and the Federal Trade Commission (FTC).

-A broader definition of the term "government agency" also means the United States federal executive departments that includes the President's cabinet-level departments, and their sub-units.
-Examples of these agencies include the Department of Energy (DOE) and the Internal Revenue Service (IRS), which is a bureau of the Department of the Treasury.
+A broader definition of the term "government agency" also means the United States federal executive departments that include the President's cabinet-level departments and their sub-units.
+Examples of these include the Department of Energy (DOE) and the Internal Revenue Service (IRS), which is a bureau of the Department of the Treasury.

-Most federal agencies are created by Congress through statutes called "enabling acts" which define the scope of an agency's authority.
-Because the Constitution does not expressly mention federal agencies (as it does the three branches), some commentators have called agencies the "headless fourth branch" of the federal government.
-However, most independent agencies are technically part of the executive branch, with a few located in the legislative branch of government.
-By enacting the Administrative Procedure Act (APA) in 1946, Congress established some means to oversee government agency action.
-The APA established uniform administrative law procedures for a federal agency's promulgation of rules and adjudication of claims.
-The APA also sets forth the process for judicial review of agency action.
+Most federal agencies are created by Congress through "organic statutes," which define the scope of their authority.
+Because the Constitution does not expressly mention federal agencies, some commentators have called agencies the "headless fourth branch" of the federal government.
+However, most independent agencies are technically part of the executive branch, while others work within the legislative branch.
+By enacting the Administrative Procedure Act (APA) in 1946, Congress established means to oversee agency action through uniform administrative law procedures for setting regulations and adjudicating claims.
+The APA also establishes judicial review of agency action.